-- a.
 Applicants will be required to summarize all the alternative solutions that were examined to address the need above.
 This must also include a financial analysis of all the proposed solutions.

-Failure to include financial alternatives will result in point deductions.
-Applicants will also be required to document all sources of funding for the project.
+Failure to include a discussion on financial analysis of alternatives will result in point deductions.
+Applicants will also be required to document all sources of funding for the project, as well as water purchase agreements and documentation of water rights.
 The applicant must state the solution it has chosen and the reasoning behind the choice.
-Describe any acquisition activities completed or required for the project. - b.
-Scope of Work: Describe the project (number of blocks of streets, square footage of buildings, etc.), including the project completion time frame, activities, project costs and costs per person benefiting.
+Describe any acquisition activities completed or required for the project.

+Scope of Work: Describe the project (linear feet of sewer or water) including the project completion time frame, activities, project costs and costs per person benefiting.
 Describe separately the activities covered by the CDBG monies.
 Discuss any force account construction labor and equipment proposed and basis of cost estimate for it.
-Provide a timeline of critical benchmarks in the total project a.
-Applicants must describe all efforts from the previous five years that have been made to address the community's overall needs.
-This includes the proposed project and all other city activities, i.e., street improvements, water/sewer improvements, senior center, health department, ADA, etc.
+Provide a timeline of critical benchmarks in the total project.